 P-Planting: I love digging, planting and growing things in my garden.
 I find it very satisfying to see my garden bloom into a glorious space each spring and summer because of my efforts.

 Q- Quotes: I do love a good quote and try to find inspirational and motivational quotes to share.
-I think an good quote can inspire and focus you.
+I think a good quote can inspire and focus you.

 T- Travel: I love travelling and seeing new places.
 Experiencing new cultures, foods and traditions.
-Having grown up in Southern Africa, I have visited a few African countries and since moving to England, I’ve enjoyed France, Scotland, Belgium, The Netherlands, Egypt, Spain and Portugal.
+Having grown up in Southern Africa, I have visited a few African countries and since moving to England, I've enjoyed France, Scotland, Wales, Belgium, The Greek island of Zakynthos, Germany, The Netherlands, Egypt, Spain and Portugal.
 I am yet to visit the USA or the Far East…Would gladly accept invites and tickets! hint hint.

-V- The letter V: Two of my children’s first names begin with the letter V and the third child would have also been a V if my husband had not vetoed my name choice.
-It was Vincent…for those who are wondering.
+V- The letter V: Two of my children's first names begin with the letter V and the third child would have also been a V if my husband had not vetoed my name choice.
+I wanted it to be Vincent…for those who are wondering.
 Our surname also begins with a V.

 Y- Yellow: I love the colour.
 It reminds me of summer, of citrus fruits, happiness and smiles.
 I will use it in furnishings, paint and decor, but you won't find one stitch of yellow in my wardrobe.
 I don't and won't wear it.
 There is something about yellow that makes my skin look awful.